cyberid41/reacterminator/README.md

  * {('path'|'string')} input.type
  * {string} input.content
  *          When input.type is 'string', input.content is the html content.
- *          When input.type is 'path', input.content specify the path.
+ *          When input.type is 'path', input.content specifies the path.
  *          The path can be a directory or a file.
  *
  * @param {Object} options
  * {boolean} [options.generateFiles=false]
  * {string}  [options.outputPath='./components']
  * {boolean} [options.recursive=false]
- *           When it is true, reacterminator will find .html files recursivly
+ *           When options.recursive is true, reacterminator will find .html files recursivly
- *           and convert all to them into react components.
+ *           and convert them into react components.
- *           When it is false, reacterminator will only find the .html files
+ *           When false, reacterminator will only find the .html files
  *           in the current directory.
  **/